“Like a globe-straddling Mike Skinner.”

 Musa has several years of communications experience, having worked as the Director for Press and Communications at the Institute for Philanthropy in London and New York, and having acted as a consultant for Ogilvy & Mather.
 He provides companies and charities with carefully-tailored advice on their communications strategies, and he has arranged features for their work with some of the media’s most respected organisations, including the BBC, The Guardian, The Telegraph, The Wall Street Journal and the Financial Times.

 Musa’s music has been featured by The Sunday Times, Drowned in Sound and Knowledge Magazine, has been played by BBC6 Music and Xfm, and has been praised by Q Magazine as “a brilliant 21st century culture clash…like a globe-straddling Mike Skinner”.
-He has also recorded an electronic EP, “The Nomadic”, with producer Greg Surmacz of Paper Tiger, to be released in 2015.
+He has also recorded an electronic EP, “The Nomadic”, with producer Greg Surmacz of Paper Tiger.

 Profile photograph courtesy of Naomi Woddis (c) 2014.